schlomo/sops-check/docs/design.md

 ### Data Model

-Based on the functional requirements, the JSON schema for the rule configuration could look like this (in YAML for better readability):
+Based on the functional requirements, the [JSON schema][config-schema] for the rule configuration could look like this (in YAML for better readability):

 ```yaml